cap-security-cartel/report-generator/source/report.md

 Additionally, the multiplier adjustments are cumulative and depend on how far utilization is from the kink, which compounds the inaccuracy when using averaged values.

-## Recommendation Consider updating the interest rate calculation more frequently, ideally on each vault interaction that affects utilization (including deposits and withdrawals), to ensure that rates accurately reflect actual utilization patterns.
+**Recommendation:** Consider updating the interest rate calculation more frequently, ideally on each vault interaction that affects utilization (including deposits and withdrawals), to ensure that rates accurately reflect actual utilization patterns.
 This would prevent the need for averaging over long periods.

 If frequent updates aren't practical, consider implementing a more sophisticated tracking mechanism that records significant utilization changes, especially those that cross the kink threshold, and adjusts rates accordingly rather than using a simple time-weighted average.

 **CAP Labs:** I think at this time we will acknowledge the issue but won't fix.
 We will keep the recommendations in mind for any changes down the line.

-In order to keep the vault and lender separate we wouldn't want to notify on every utilization change.
+In order to keep the vault and lender separate, we wouldn't want to notify on every utilization change.
 A more sophisticated interest rate system would take more time than we have to implement and test and get reviewed.

 **CAP Security Cartel:** Acknowledged.

 \clearpage
 ## Informational